One sentence art reviews

 Review

-With gestural swipes of perfectly calibrated colors and tones, Matt Bollinger’s subjects face their viewer with earnest directness, creating an exchange in either empathy or implication within the failing social equation of laissez-faire economics, as if to question, “which side are you on, boys, which side are you on?”
+With gestural swipes of perfectly calibrated colors and tones, Matt Bollinger’s subjects face their viewer with earnest directness, creating an exchange in either empathy or implication in the failing social equation of laissez-faire economics, as if to question, “which side are you on, boys, which side are you on?”

 God-Chunk: Chrono-Plex @ ASHES/ASHES, April 14 - May 21, 2023